charles-bucher/charles-bucher.github.io/README.md

 - The ability to figure things out (nobody taught me Terraform—I just read docs and broke things until they worked)
 - Real motivation (I have three kids who need me to level up)
 - Customer service experience (delivery drivers deal with people all day)

-I'm not going to pretend I know everything.
-I'm still learning Python.
-I haven't used ticketing systems like ServiceNow or Jira.
-I don't have deep database experience yet.

 But I learn fast, I work hard, and I'm not going to waste your time or money.
 I need this to work.